Alexander Calder: Early life and education

-Life and career
+Career

 Alexander Calder's parents did not want him to be an artist, so he decided to study mechanical engineering.
 An intuitive engineer since childhood, Calder did not even know what mechanical engineering was.
 "I was not very sure what this term meant, but I thought I'd better adopt it," he later wrote.
 He enrolled at the Stevens Institute of Technology in Hoboken, New Jersey, in 1915.
 When asked why he decided to study mechanical engineering instead of art Calder said, "I wanted to be an engineer because some guy I rather liked was a mechanical engineer, that's all".
 At Stevens, Calder was a member of the Delta Tau Delta fraternity and excelled in mathematics.
 He was well-liked and the class yearbook contained the following description, "Sandy is evidently always happy, or perhaps up to some joke, for his face is always wrapped up in that same mischievous, juvenile grin.
 This is certainly the index to the man's character in this case, for he is one of the best natured fellows there is."

 In the summer of 1916, Calder spent five weeks training at the Plattsburgh Civilian Military Training Camp.
 In 1918, he joined the Student's Army Training Corps, Naval Section, at Stevens and was made guide of the battalion.

 Calder received a degree from Stevens in 1919.
 He held a variety of jobs including hydraulic engineer and draughtsman for the New York Edison Company.
 In June 1922, Calder took a mechanic position on the passenger ship H. F. Alexander.
 While sailing from San Francisco to New York City, Calder slept on deck and awoke one early morning off the Guatemalan Coast and witnessed both the sun rising and the full moon setting on opposite horizons.
 He described in his autobiography, "It was early one morning on a calm sea, off Guatemala, when over my couch—a coil of rope—I saw the beginning of a fiery red sunrise on one side and the moon looking like a silver coin on the other."

 The H.F.
 Alexander docked in San Francisco and Calder traveled to Aberdeen, Washington, where his sister and her husband, Kenneth Hayes resided.
 Calder took a job as a timekeeper at a logging camp.
 The mountain scenery inspired him to write home to request paints and brushes.
 Shortly after this, Calder decided to move back to New York to pursue a career as an artist.

 In New York City, Calder enrolled at the Art Students League, studying briefly with George Luks, Boardman Robinson, and John Sloan.
 While a student, he worked for the National Police Gazette where, in 1925, one of his assignments was sketching the Ringling Bros. and Barnum & Bailey Circus.
 Calder became fascinated with the circus action, a theme that would reappear in his later work.